bitterteriyaki/dotfiles/README.md

 + ExecStart=/usr/bin/grub-btrfsd --syslog --timeshift-auto
 ```

-You may want to restart the `grub-btrfs` service and regenerate the grub
+You may want to restart the `grub-btrfs` service and regenerate the GRUB
 configuration:

 ```sh